Walter Baker & Company

-The Baker Chocolate Company was an American company that produced chocolate, headquartered in Dorchester, Boston.
+The Baker Chocolate Company was an American company that produced chocolate, headquartered in Dorchester neighborhood of Boston, Massachusetts.
 It was the first company to produce chocolate in the country.
-Following the deaths of its founders and businessmen, the company was sold to the Forbes Syndicate in 1896, which carried on the business until it was sold to Postum Cereal in 1927.
+Following the deaths of its founders and officers, the company was sold to the Forbes Syndicate in 1896, which carried on the business until it was sold to Postum Cereal in 1927, which became General Foods two years later.

-Currently, the Baker's Chocolate brand belongs to Kraft Heinz.
+Acquired by Kraft Foods in 1995, the Baker's Chocolate brand currently belongs to Kraft Heinz.

 History

 The company was established when a physician named Dr. James Baker met John Hannon on the banks of the Neponset River.
 Irishman John Hannon was penniless but was a skilled chocolatier, a craft which he had learned in England and which was, until that point, exclusive to Europe.
-With the help of Baker, Hannon was able to set up a business where he produced "Hannon's Best Chocolate" for 15 years.
-In 1779, Hannon went on a trip to the West Indies and never returned.
-His wife sold the company in 1780 to Dr. Baker who changed the name to Baker Chocolate Company.
+With Baker's help, Hannon set up a business where he produced "Hannon's Best Chocolate" for 15 years.
+In 1779, Hannon went to the West Indies and never returned.
+His wife sold the company in 1780 to Dr. Baker, who changed the name to Baker Chocolate Company.

 Dr. James Baker's son, Edmund (1770–1846), and his son, Colonel Walter (1792–1852), successfully carried on the business.
 The chocolate was marketed with a guaranteed money-back policy if the customers were not one hundred percent satisfied with their purchase.
 Colonel Walter Baker had studied law at Harvard College and thus had the name "Baker's" legally protected for future generations of this family business.

-After Colonel Walter Baker died, his brother-in-law Sidney Williams took over, but died two years later.
+After Colonel Walter Baker died, his brother-in-law Sidney Williams took over but died two years later.
 Henry Lillie Pierce, a stepnephew of Walter Baker, leased the business for the next thirty years.
 Henry Lillie Pierce expanded the business substantially.
-He added more buildings for the production and found new market places for the chocolate products.
-He exhibited his products at Exhibitions in both the old and new worlds, and won an award at the Vienna Exhibition in 1873.
-Pierce was an influential citizen of Dorchester and politically very active: he was elected mayor of the city of Boston twice, served as US congressman and in the Massachusetts House of Representatives.
+He added more buildings for production and found new marketplaces for chocolate products.
+He exhibited his products at Exhibitions in both the old and new worlds and won an award at the Vienna Exhibition in 1873.
+Pierce was an influential citizen of Dorchester and politically very active: he was elected mayor of the city of Boston twice, served as US congressman, and in the Massachusetts House of Representatives.

-The logo of the chocolate server, called La Belle Chocolatière, was adopted in 1883 after a painting by the Swiss artist Jean-Étienne Liotard called Das Schokoladenmädchen which can be found at the Gemäldegalerie Alte Meister (art gallery) in Dresden, Germany.
+The logo of the chocolate server, called La Belle Chocolatière, was adopted in 1883 after a painting by the Swiss artist Jean-Étienne Liotard called Das Schokoladenmädchen, which can be found at the Gemäldegalerie Alte Meister (art gallery) in Dresden, Germany.
 The story of the Schokoladenmädchen is not as clear-cut as published in the recipe pamphlet-book Choice Recipes from 1913.
 The painting was done in the 1740s at the Vienna court of the Austrian Kaiserin Maria Theresia at a time when Jean-Etienne Liotard had been commissioned to paint both the Kaiser and Kaiserin (empress and emperor).
 It is said that the model of the Schokoladenmädchen was one of the young ladies at court whose beauty led Liotard to put it on a canvas.

 Walter Baker & Company published the story in Choice Recipes, 1913, as follows: